María (EP)

 María is the debut extended play by South Korean singer and Mamamoo member Hwasa.
 It was released on June 29, 2020, through RBW.
 The EP was supported by two singles: the lead single "Twit", which reached number one in South Korea, and the title track "María".
-For María, Hwasa recorded 5 new tracks including two collaborations: "Kidding" with rapper Zico and "I'm bad too" featuring DPR live.
-The album was co-written and produced by Hwasa alongside Park Woo-sang and other exclusive producers.
+For María, Hwasa recorded five new tracks including two collaborations: "Kidding" prod. by rapper Zico and "I'm Bad Too" featuring DPR Live.
+The album was co-written and produced by Hwasa alongside Park Woo-sang.
 She stated that the album "is like a diary that contains the emotions she felt as a 24-year-old".

 Background and release

 In February 2019, Hwasa made her debut as a solo artist with the digital single "Twit", which she co-wrote and co-composed.
 The song was a commercial success; topping the Gaon digital, download and streaming charts in South Korea, achieving a "Triple Crown".

 On June 15 at midnight KST, Hwasa revealed the first teaser image for the album along with the release date.
 It was also revealed that the EP and title track would be titled "María" (which refers to her baptismal name).
 On June 16, a video introduction titled "Nobody Else" was released in which she is shown in different locations as she tells a story in a voiceover.
 On June 22, the track list for María was shared, containing seven songs, including the title track "María", the previous single "Twit" and a new song produced by Zico titled "Kidding".
 It also contains a song featuring rapper DPR Live called "I'm Bad Too".